colinleach/r_concepts/README.md

 # R concept playground

 The [R track on Exercism](https://exercism.org/tracks/r) currently lacks a Learning Syllabus, designed to lead novices to the language through a sequence of key concepts.
-Implementing this is nobody's priority right now, but this repo is an attempt to think about how it might one day look.
-It should be emphasized that this is just one person doodling: there is no expectation that it will be merged into the [Exercism/R](https://github.com/exercism/r) repo any time soon.
+Implementing this has been a low priority until now, but this repo is an attempt to think about how it might one day look.

+The first few PRs have (early July) been submitted to the [Exercism/R](https://github.com/exercism/r) repo.
+There is a long way to go!

 One table of possible concepts is laid out in [issue #198](https://github.com/exercism/r/issues/198)